 2. Powerful imagery

-Studies have shown that faces in media and advertising affect the viewer’s emotions.
+Studies have shown that faces in media and advertising affect the viewer’s behavior, and that photos of people smiling increase conversions.
 Using photos of people’s faces creates empathy.
 This increases the likelihood a user will follow a call-to-action.
 I see this used consistently on the best non-profit websites.

 The goal in using images of people is creating an emotional connection.
 Website visitors will feel a connection to the people your non-profit is helping.
 If the visitor needs services, they will see that you serve people like them.